jacob-bd/google-workspace-mcp/README.md

 ## How is this different?

-Most Google Workspace MCPs require complex setup.
-This MCP offers **two simple authentication options**:
+This MCP offers **two authentication options** depending on your setup:

-### Option 1: OAuth (Recommended)
-- Just sign in with your Google account
-- No gcloud CLI needed
-- Works with personal Gmail and Google Workspace accounts
-- Tokens stored securely in `~/.config/g-workspace-mcp/`

-### Option 2: ADC (Application Default Credentials)
+### Option 1: ADC (Recommended for Enterprise)
 - Uses gcloud CLI (same as Terraform, other Google tools)
 - Ideal for enterprise users with existing gcloud setup
 - Requires a quota project with Workspace APIs enabled
+- **No additional setup** if you already have gcloud configured

+### Option 2: OAuth (For Personal Gmail)
+- Works with personal Gmail accounts without gcloud
+- Requires one-time setup: create your own OAuth credentials in Google Cloud Console (~5 minutes)
+- Tokens stored securely in `~/.config/g-workspace-mcp/`

 **Both options work with personal Gmail accounts and enterprise Google Workspace accounts.**